Li-Hongmin/li-hongmin.github.io/index.md

 # Li Hongmin

-I am a post doctor of Asai Laboratory in University of Tokyo.
+I am a post-doctor of Asai Laboratory at the University of Tokyo.
-My research interests include Spectral clustering, Machine learning and related fields.
+My research interests include Spectral clustering, Machine learning, and related fields.

 ## News
 - 2022.4 I start I’m starting a new position as a Researcher at The University of Tokyo!